 Since then, I have traveled all over the West.
 I've caught almost every species of trout in North America and I know where to find them.
 Big rivers to little trickles.
 I have been to some of the most famous spots and fished with the best fly fisher people.
 In 2020, I got to partner with Chris Galvin to win the Carp Slam in Denver.
 In 2022, after only fishing the river a handful of times, It was a HUGE HONOR to be invited back to the Carp Slam as a Pro.

-At its root, fly fishing is something that connects us to the natural world.
-Fly fishing for carp in Phoenix will test all of your skills.
-Large fish that require you to stalk them, and require you to provide a soft presentation on light tippet.
-The techniques and knowledge shared will also help you find your own "peace" within the city.
-Here there are limitless opportunities for your fly fishing and nobody around to compete with.
-I will deliver this to you in the most professional way possible, much like a golf pro would.
+At it's root, fly fishing is something that connects us to the natural world.
+Fly fishing for carp and trout in Arizona will test all of your skills.
+Large, spooky fish that require you to stalk them, and to provide a soft presentation.
+The techniques and knowledge shared will also help you find your own "peace" outdoors.
+Here there are limitless opportunities for your fly fishing and few people around to compete with.
+So....
+LET"S GET OUT THERE!
+I promise the you will never come to Phoenix without your fly rod again.